Category Archives: Romantic Comedy

 Grade: B+

-Any foodie craving a film that dazzles with showcasing wonderful meals will enjoy this treat.
+Any foodie craving a film that dazzles with showcasing excellent meals will enjoy this treat.

-The film also oozes New York’s sophistication and New England’s atmosphere making it a cinematic balance between city and country.
+The film also oozes New York’s sophistication and New England’s atmosphere, creating a cinematic balance between city and country.

-Stanwyck had just made the vastly different Double Indemnity (1944) and Morgan was a singer which allowed him the ability to perform a memorable song.
+Stanwyck had just made the vastly different Double Indemnity (1944), and Morgan was a singer, allowing him to perform a memorable song.

 Together, they shine.